View all Previous

 Churchill & the Irishman

-One of the most intriguing and influential Irishmen of the 20th Century, Brendan Bracken grew up in Dublin, but had an uneasy relationship with Ireland, and was a notorious inventor of his own past.
+One of the most intriguing and influential Irishmen of the 20th century, Brendan Bracken grew up in Dublin, but had an uneasy relationship with Ireland, and was a notorious inventor of his own past.
 Winston Churchill’s son, Randolph, once described Bracken as “the fantasist whose dreams came true.”

 The son of a prominent Fenian and founder member of the GAA, Bracken left Ireland for Australia in the spring of 1916.
 He was fourteen years old.
 Later he spent a term in an English public school, before rising to prominence as a publisher – of the Economist and, later, the Financial Times.
 Bracken also enjoyed a successful career as a Conservative MP, and was Winston Churchill’s closest friend in politics for many years.
 During the Second World War he served as a very successful Minister of Information in the wartime cabinet.

 Bracken’s letters home to his mother are a key piece of evidence in this exhibition.
 They constitute the most intimate record of this elusive subject in his own words.
 Reflecting on subjects like Churchill, WB Yeats and Anglo-Irish relations, the letters reveal the inner thoughts of a brash young man in a hurry.
-They were recently purchased at auction by the Little Museum of Dublin.
+They were purchased at auction by the Little Museum of Dublin.

-“The twists and turns of Bracken’s life are an affront to anyone who has a narrow view of what it means to be Irish,” said museum director Trevor White.
+“The twists and turns of Bracken’s life are an affront to anyone who has a narrow view of what it means to be Irish,” said museum founder Trevor White.
 “We can’t wait to share this extraordinary story with a new generation of global adventurers.”

 © Images Colourised by Tom Marshall at PhotograFix 2016